payattn/payattn/docs/BACKEND_VERIFICATION.md

 - Error handling with helpful messages
 - No external HTTP dependencies

-### 3. Cloudflare Worker Documentation (`/cf-worker/README.md`)
+### Cloudflare Worker Documentation

-**Updated to explain the failed approach:**
-- ⚠️ Marked as "ABANDONED" at top of file
-- 📝 Documented all 8 deployment attempts
-- 🔍 Explained root cause (missing browser APIs)
-- Points to rapidsnark-server as working solution
-- 📚 Kept for historical reference and lessons learned
+**NOTE:** The Cloudflare Worker approach was attempted and failed due to API incompatibility.
+Documentation exists for historical reference but approach was abandoned in favor of Rapidsnark CLI.

 ---